 Summer is approaching, and for some young dancers, this means intensive dance programs.
-Here are a few tips from Dr. Elizabeth Manejias, physiatrist and acupuncturist at HSS’s Integrative Care Center, that will help keep you injury free during your increased training schedule.
+Here are a few tips that will help keep you injury free during your increased training schedule.

 1. Rest.
 Get plenty of sleep.
 Studies have shown that fatigue is an important risk factor to developing an injury.
 Poor concentration from fatigue or stress may interfere with your ability to focus on proper technique and alignment, predisposing you to developing an injury.